Tennis Betting Tips, Previews & News

 Played in the middle of Australia’s summer over two weeks in January and February each year, the Australian Open is a physically-challenging tournament played on hard court in the heart of Melbourne’s sporting precinct.

-Novak Djokovic holds the record for men’s singles championships with seven, while Serena Williams has six titles, dominating the women’s side of the ledger.
+Novak Djokovic holds the record for men’s singles championships with 10, while Margaret Court has 11 titles, dominating the women’s side of the ledger.

-There is a total of $62.5 million in prize money spread across the entire tournament for men and women — the winners of the singles championships taking home $4.1 million each.
+There is a total of $76.5 million in prize money spread across the entire tournament for men and women.

 The second major tournament of the year is held in Paris over two weeks from late May to June.
 Played on the iconic clay surface at Roland Garros, the tournament offers $68.8 million in overall prize money, with a $3.7 million purse for the singles champions.